Skip to main content

 1. Delete the domain in Sequenzy

-2. Re-add it to get fresh DKIM tokens
+2. Re-add it to get a fresh DKIM key

-3. Update your DNS records with the new tokens
+3. Update your DNS records with the new values

 Cloudflare Token Errors